dos1/delorean/README.md

 ### Damn this code is so horrible.

 Yup!

+### It ate my child!

+I didn't know it can do that, awesome!

 ### ...but I want to use/enhance/perform exorcisms on it anyway.
 Can I?